 My second clue came when I was with the front-line staff.
 We were role playing and practicing empathy statements (ironically) when one of the office assistants said, “Our patients are liars.
 They are manipulative to get their way.”
 The other staff nodded in agreement.
 The next statement was equally as telling when another office assistant said, “It’s not our problem that the patient didn’t listen when she was told she needed a prescription.”
 These statements were made by key people who are the keepers of the first impression.

 These kinds of remarks are a symptom reflecting staff attitude, and, if relayed to the customer, they cannot possibly have a positive experience.
-We have a saying in Ecommerce Customer Service: When Does Outsourcing Customer Service Make Sense?
-The answer is, generally, when current customer service have these symptoms.
 Somewhere along the line, employees have been given the message that it is alright to think and talk this way about customers.
 It’s an accepted norm.
 And in this case, it’s not being dealt with.
 The end result of this cycle is that it has become ingrained in the culture as acceptable behavior.
 What you permit, you promote.
 And when someone has lived with a symptom for so long, it becomes a normal part of everyday existence.

 Here’s my tip of the day: if you want to create a positive patient experience, don’t employ people who despise your customers.
 And if you find employees like these have somehow infiltrated your front lines, remove them quickly; otherwise, they will erode the experience for both their fellow employees as well as the patients, your consumers.